In order to participate in the Bike Friendly Business program, we ask that you adhere to our program requirements and

-B.) We require lodging properties to be listed with Oregon Restaurant and Lodging Association (ORLA), as they are our partner that helps power our lodging listings both online and via print.
-You can easily check if you already have an ORLA listing by searching your lodging property’s name on TravelOregon.com in the top right ‘search’ box.
+B.) We require lodging properties to be listed with Oregon Restaurant & Lodging Association (ORLA), as they are our partner that helps power our lodging listings both online and via print.
+You can easily check if you already have a listing by searching your lodging property’s name on TravelOregon.com in the top ‘search’ box.
 If your lodging property appears in the search, you are good to go!
 If your lodging property appears, but is not up-to-date, please email changes to ORLA at Listings@OregonRLA.org.
-If your lodging property does not appear, download the Basic Lodging form (FREE) prior to applying to the Bike Friendly Business program and submit to ORLA at JStarr@OregonRLA.org or fax to 503.682.4455.
+If your lodging property does not appear, download the Basic Lodging form (FREE) prior to applying to the Bike Friendly Business program and submit to ORLA at Listings@OregonRLA.org or fax to 503.682.4455.
 Once you’ve received ORLA confirmation, you can apply to the Bike Friendly Business program.

-Note, ORLA requires your lodging listing to be updated every year to ensure accuracy in the data.
+Note, ORLA requires your lodging listing to be verified or updated every year to ensure accuracy in the data.
 ORLA contacts all lodging properties in October of each year.
 If you do not update this, your listing could be suspended on our websites and the printed visitor guide.

 5. If you offer camping, you must provide a dedicated camping area for people who arrive by bike without a reservation.
 If you offer camping, we also recommend providing (optional):

 - A sheltered location where people who are arriving by bike can get out of the weather to prepare food, rest, etc.

 - A place for guests who are arriving by bike to plug in and re-charge their phone and laptops safely

 6. If you have multiple business locations, we require each location to submit a separate Bike Friendly application.
 The application ought to be submitted by the manager of the particular location that is applying.